 Skillet is a daytime-only restaurant serving up farm-to-table style new American cuisine.
 The atmosphere is rustic and modest, yet hip at the same time.
 They offer comfort food favorites from biscuits and gravy to honey apple pie with an urban twist.
 They use exclusively local products and are partnered with numerous farmers, producers, and craftsmen to support their community.

-La Colombiana Restaurante is an informal restaurant located in a Dayton shopping center.
+La Colombiana Restaurante is located in Beavercreek.
 They offer authentic Colombian cuisine, and are owned and operated by Martin and Ana Rivera who moved here from Colombia over 25 years ago.
 The food is so authentic that they frequently see Colombian-Americans travel from all over the state (or country) to experience the tastes of home!